 THE CONFIDENCE CLUB

-Welcome to our NEW segment: The Confidence Club where we’ll be spreading positivity + self-acceptance, ensuring that all of you in our community feel confident no matter what.
+We're back again with The Confidence Club where we’ll be spreading positivity + self-acceptance, ensuring that all of you in our community feel confident no matter what.

 How do you think social media has impacted the visibility of different skin conditions?

 I think social media has helped to bring light to the normality of skin conditions.
 I especially loved the new LaRoche Posay tv advert that showcased acne, eczema and rosacea.
 I think social media and the skin community is a big comfort blanket for a lot of people.